onaio/fhir-web/docs/mls.md

 ## Setting the language

 The default language for a project if not set is english.
-To set a different language, configure the environmental variable `REACT_APP_LANGUAGE_CODE`
+To set a different language, configure the environmental variable `REACT_APP_LANGUAGE_CODE` with values of the ISO code of the language you want to use

 ```sh
 REACT_APP_LANGUAGE_CODE=fr
 ```

+**N/B** The language should be available in `i18next-parser.config.js` and translations extracted and updated.
+If you are not sure of this check the [Adding languages section](#adding-languages)

 ## Adding a translatable string at the client level